jalq1978/documentation/home.md

 <H1> Getting started </h1>

-<p><b>This documentation is your Voiceflow reference manual.
-No matter how experienced you are or what you want to achieve, it should cover everything you need to know — from navigating the interface, to making the most of different features.</b></p>
+This documentation is your Voiceflow reference manual.
+No matter how experienced you are or what you want to achieve, it should cover everything you need to know — from navigating the interface, to making the most of different features.

-<p>If you’re an absolute beginner looking for some help getting started, or a Voiceflow veteran looking for in-depth guides on things like best practice or collaboration, we’ve listed all of the documentation on the left bar, and some general resources for you below.</p>
+If you’re an absolute beginner looking for some help getting started, or a Voiceflow veteran looking for in-depth guides on things like best practice or collaboration, we’ve listed all of the documentation on the left bar, and some general resources for you below.

 <h2>Up-to-date tutorial videos</h2>